tathārtha-vādo hari-nāmni kalpanam

 pañcamāparādha prabho śrī-śacīnandana

-(Hari Dāsa continued:) “O Lord Śacīnandana, the fifth offence is to give an interpretation to hari–nāma, or considering its glories to be exaggerated or imaginary.
+(Hari Dāsa continued:) “O Lord Śacīnandana, the fifth offence is to give an interpretation to hari–nāma, or to consider its glories to be exaggerated or imaginary.
 (1)

 (1) Engaging in semantics in relation to hari-nāma is opposed to all the śāstra.
 “The glories of hari-nāma that have been written are not real, but semantics and exaggeration have been used in order to create nāma-ruci (a taste for the Name).”
 Actually, the glories of karma-kāṇḍa and jñāna-kāṇḍa that have been written are all exaggeration to give people a taste for the results they produce, but it is not so with nāma.
 Interpretation in relation to the Holy Name is an offence.